-Auguste Escoffier School of Culinary Arts shall place a student making unsatisfactory academic progress for the program at a progress evaluation period point on Academic Probation and FA Warning (Probation I) for the next progress evaluation period.
-When a student is placed on Academic Probation and FA Warning, that student will be advised, and the date action taken, and terms of the warning shall be clearly indicated on the appropriate permanent records.
-When placed on Academic Probation and FA Warning, a student must improve his/her academic performance so as to be removed from Academic Probation and FA Warning by the next evaluation point.
+At the end of an evaluation point, Auguste Escoffier School of Culinary Arts will place a student making unsatisfactory academic progress in a program on Academic Probation and FA Warning for the next progress evaluation period.
+A student placed on Academic Probation and FA Warning will be advised and the date the action was taken and terms of the warning will be clearly indicated on the appropriate permanent records.
+When placed on Academic Probation and FA Warning, a student must improve his/her academic performance so as to be removed from these violation statuses by the next evaluation point.
 A student who fails to be removed from Academic Probation and FA Warning by the next evaluation point will be dismissed from the school.